rsilveira65/rsilveira65/README.md

 ### Hi there 🙋🏾‍♂️

-I’m a DevOps Engineer (Software Engineering background) with over 7 years of experience, father of three dogs :dog: and one human.
+I’m a DevOps Engineer (Software Engineering background) with over 7 years of experience, father of three dogs :dog: and an human.
 Currently living in São Lourenço do Sul, southern Brazil.

 Please feel free to get in touch, I'll be happy to help! [📨](rsilveiracc@gmail.com)